 Without a shadow of a doubt, yes!

-In reality, alternative to welding clamps, the exhaust components is sometimes better since clamps give the same stability and strength as welding.
+In reality, an alternative to welding clamps, the exhaust components is sometimes better since clamps give the same stability and strength as welding.
 Furthermore, clamp to welding will enable you to easily replace the exhaust component, which is not possible if the components are fused together.

 Q. What are the basic functions of exhaust clamps?